ogxd/gxhash/py-gxhash/README.md

 pip install gxhash
 ```

-You can install `gxhash` with the `hybrid` feature with the following.
+For the best performance, you can enable the `hybrid` feature with the following.

 ```bash
 pip install gxhash --config-settings build-args="--features hybrid"